WhiteWolfIron/UnityTilemapCollider/README.md

 Script can generate multiple paths, but was made to generate collider through edges and right now has problem with nesting, so it might be necessary to manually remove excessive paths.
 ![image](https://github.com/WhiteWolfIron/UnityTilemapCollider/assets/19747364/109b509f-e461-474f-a50b-2e554a3256c1)

+**How to use**:
+1. Attach TilemapColliderCreator.cs script to GameObject with Tilemap component.
+2. Right click on added script.
+3. From context menu select "CreateColliderFromTilemap".